rachelandrew/grid-by-example/what/index.md

 ## Status of the spec and browser support

-With the exception of Edge, which supports an older version of the spec currently all major browsers now support grid layout as of March 2017.
+Chrome, Firefox and Safari shipped grid support in March 2017.
+IE10, 11 and Edge 15 and lower support an older, prefixed spec.
+In October 2017 Edge will update to the new specification to match other implementations.
 See [Can I Use](http://caniuse.com/#feat=css-grid), and also the [browsers page](/browsers) on this site which details where to log bugs should you find any.

 ## Basic Concepts